Ah, San Francisco. A relatively small city (only 7 square miles!), but with a huge personality.

 Tip: The Buena Vista is right on the Powell-Hyde Cable Car line – it’s the last stop in Fisherman’s Wharf.

 Moving south along Columbus Avenue, you will make your way into Chinatown.
+Steeped in culture and history, Chinatown has been a major part of the city since its earliest days.
+The area blends old-world Chinese charm with modern California vibes, making it a must-visit destination when you’re exploring San Francisco.
 From beautiful and unique murals to amazing family-owned restaurants and shops, you could spend an entire day exploring and eating through Chinatown.
 Make sure you walk down Stockton Street for your classic San Francisco Chinatown experience with hanging lanterns and the Clay Bridge.

 Check out my ultimate guide to eating in San Francisco’s Chinatown.

 Once you’ve passed The Ritz, you are in the Financial District.
 Here you will find the major shopping center of the city, as well as some of the more high-end restaurants in San Francisco.
 You will mainly see tourists and locals going to and from work in this neighborhood in SF.